shiroyuki/Imagination/docs/source/getting-started/10-standalone_mode.rst

 The decorator ``imagination.decorator.Component`` is to declare an entity-type service where the constructor's arguments (AKA parameters) can be defined with the following object of these classes.

-* ``imagination.decorator.Primitive`` is a primitive-type argument.
+* ``imagination.decorator.config.Parameter`` is a primitive-type argument.
     * It is equivalent to ``<param/>`` for primitive-type arguments but without ``type`` attribute as the type is inferred from the value.
-* ``imagination.decorator.Injectable`` is an injectable argument for components.
+* ``imagination.decorator.config.Service`` is an injectable argument for components.
     * If you have an argument with type hint to a class, which is declared as a component, you can leave this blank as the container will automatically figure out which component to use by type hint.
-* ``imagination.decorator.EnvironmentVariable`` is an argument whose value is derived from an environment variable.
+* ``imagination.decorator.config.EnvironmentVariable`` is an argument whose value is derived from an environment variable.

 Example